 We are still waiting on Director Frank Chaff IV to locate a DVD copy of the stageplay.
-It was filmed with three cameras at Tallmadge Theatre.
-Film doesn’t lie.
-Put another way, “the proof is in the pudding”.
-Dennis says he’d gladly take a dose… for he would love to see it.
+It was filmed with a two camera setup at Tallmadge Theatre.
+Dennis says he’d love to enjoy the play from another perspective.
 Says, he was too busy being in the moment(s)… as Conductor and bandmember.

 What will be the next big project for Composer Chandler to write music for?
 He awaits direction… confident as a composer waiting in the wings… or is it the pit?
 (Read the webpage titled “Prophecy for Dennis”)

 BUT… LET’S TALK ABOUT CRITICS … as in ANOTHER CRITIC’S REVIEW: